aws-samples/serverless-patterns/bedrock-lambda-cdk-dotnet/README.md

-# Extract text from images using Amazon Bedrock
+# Automatically extract text from uploaded images in Amazon S3 using Amazon Bedrock

 This pattern shows how to automatically extract text from images uploaded to Amazon S3 using Amazon Bedrock.